NTU-LaDS-II/qATG/README.md

 * Currently `qatg` only supports single-qubit gates and CNOT gate.
 Adding more supports is something we are working on.

 ## Contact
-Please contact the author Chin-Yang Jen (b08901132@ntu.edu.tw) if you have any suggest or problems.
+Please contact NTU-LaDS-II (lads427@gmail.com) if you have any suggest or problems.